 Processing tests are systematically conducted on ore from new mineral resources to confirm the technical and economic feasibility for extraction and processing.
 Valid processing tests are required for classifying mineralization to Indicated or Measured Resources.
 For each new area, drill core samples, representative of the different deposits, are selected for metallurgical testing.
 The work is conducted internally at the Boliden pilot plant and may include grindability investigations, study of mineralogy, as well as flotation and gravimetrical separation.
-The goal of the metallurgical tests is to evaluate the recoverability of valuables from the different ore types with a similar process to the one currently used at the Garpenberg concentrator.
-In 2023, grindability and beneficiation studies (flotation and gravimetry) related to Lappberget 1530-1650z were finalized and reported.
+The goal of the metallurgical tests is to evaluate the recoverability of valuables from the different ore types with a similar process to the one currently employed at the Garpenberg concentrator.
+In 2024, grindability and beneficiation studies related to Stationsmalmen, Lappberget E and D lenses, Dammsjön and Huvudmalmen were completed.